 Senior Ian Curless, like Kutz, has performed at Carnegie Hall, Lambeau Field and American Family Field.
 He describes all performances having the same energy, the same awestruck moment, as well as getting a job done.

-“This is my first time being at the American Family Field and I am excited to hear the crowd screaming during [Warhawk] Strut, then in silence for the national anthem,” Curless said.
+“This is my first time being at the American Family Field and I’m excited to hear the crowd screaming during Warhawk Strut, then in silence for the National Anthem,” Curless said.
 “I enjoy watching live sports and feeding off of the crowd’s energy, and it will be nice to relax in the stands with my closest friends.”

 It is important to know the history of the band with this stadium, as well as future plans for their next Wisconsin-loving team performance.